LakshmiNarayanP/BasicKneads_ingenius2020/README.md

 This app can be used in weddings and other social gatherings in the future, hence, allowing the caterers to prepare the required amount of food and reduce wastage.
 A minimal expansion of the app can be used in hostels to ease the process to a certain extent.

 ### TEAM:
-Lakshmi Narayan Paidisetty
+Lakshmi Narayan Paidisetty;
-Sahanya Hebbar
+Sahanya Hebbar;
-Hari Raagav T R
+Hari Raagav T R;
 Geethika Kommineni.